keboola/developers-docs/extend/generic-extractor/registration.md

 [`authorization.oauth_api`](/extend/generic-extractor/configuration/api/authentication/#oauth) may not be modified by the end-user.

 You can review existing templates in their [Github repository](https://github.com/keboola/kbc-ui-templates/tree/master/resources).
-If you feel confident, you can send a pull request with your templates, otherwise [contact us on support](mailto:support@keboola.com) to activate templates for your extractor.
+If you feel confident, you can send a pull request with your templates, otherwise [contact our support](mailto:support@keboola.com) to activate templates for your extractor.

 ## Example